Orders of chaoticity of unitaries: Method

 (note that the measurements are restricted to PVMs) which, as derived in \cite{Slomczynski2017} on the basis of Eqs.~(\ref{eq:entrate}) and~(\ref{eq:ptrans}), calculates as

 where ONB stands for orthonormal basis, and $U(d) $ is the set of $d$-dimensional unitaries.

-This quantity is calculated analytically in~\cite{Slomczynski2017} for all unitaries in $d=2$ and $d=3$ in closed form.
+This quantity is calculated analytically in~\cite{Slomczynski2017} for all unitaries in $d=2$ in closed form, and it is also studied in detail for and $d=3$.
 For bigger systems it can also be calculated via a numerical optimization over the unitary group.
+In particular, according to~\cite{Slomczynski2017}, for a given $2\times 2$ unitary, writing it in its eigenbasis as